AawaizAli/Pet/README.md

 # **Pet Adoption Platform for Pakistan**

 ## **Overview**
-This project is a web-based platform developed using Next.js, React.js, Node.js, and PostgreSQL/SQLite3, designed to facilitate pet adoption, fostering, and sponsorship within Pakistan.
+This project is a web-based platform developed using Next.js, React.js, Node.js, and PostgreSQL, designed to facilitate pet adoption, fostering, and sponsorship within Pakistan.
 The platform also offers features such as a community forum, a pet lost and found section, and a verified vet directory.
 Additionally, it integrates an intelligent assistant powered by Gemini LLM to guide users throughout the website.

 ## **Table of Contents**
 - [Features](#features)